idvorkin/idvorkin.github.io/_posts/2021-12-28-Igor-Eulogy.md

 - To live
   - Being with kids recharged him
   - Being with kids inspired him

+### Friend, Mentee, and Mentor

+- To File
+  - [Human/Feelings Meetings](http://idvorkin.github.io/Human-Meetings) a forum for expressing emotions.
+  - Treasured Friendships
+  - In person and over Skype
+  - Mentee, Mentor
+- Archived links
+- To live
+  - An awesome listener
+  - Psychic - understood, but didn't need to speak.
+  - Could ask the "right question"
+  - Socratic Method
+  - Cultivated and nurtured
+    - Scheduled
+    - Topics
+    - Mentors by role
+    - Activity
+  - Deep conversations, no fluff, by being vulnerable and open
+  - Always welcome, since showed grandmother mind, gave the gift of attention, and psychic space.
+  - Built mentor network
+    - Helped him flesh out the eulogy
+    - All walks of life
+    - Saw value in each of them
+  - Dropped in on the neighbors for fun - just hung out for coffee/bear
+  - Everyone had a story, and Igor wanted to hear, and understand them.

 <!--
 - ### Enjoyer of the great outdoors.